infobyte/faraday-cli/docs/docs/commands.md

 ### vuln list

-List vulnerabilities in a workspace.
+List 50 vulnerabilities by default from a workspace.
+Use + for next page, - for previous.

 ```